spines83/tmc-flux-example/README.md

 ### Credits
-This is a minimal version of Will's TMC Multitenant example @ https://github.com/warroyo/flux-tmc-multitenant
+This is a minimal version of Will's TMC Multitenant example @ https://github.com/warroyo/flux-tmc-multitenant -- check it out for a more production-like example

 We also borrowed some of the Prometheus bits from Rick @ https://github.com/rroque99/tmc-poc